-When I read this story as a student of the fourth way, three things are clear.
+When I read this story three things are clear.
 The first is that the bridegroom represents a connection with higher centers, more specifically the higher intellectual center.
 (The wedding feast at the end stands for the experience of higher centers.)
 The second is that the lamp oil represents the energy that is needed to connect to higher centers.
 The third is that difference between the thoughtless girls and the thoughtful girls is self-remembering, described here as a capacity to be watchful or thoughtful.

 Not long ago I had a toothache, and between the time when the tooth began to ache and the time when my dentist could see me, I had a few difficult days.
 On one day, in particular, the pain was bad enough that any pleasure I normally felt in my usual activities was spoiled.
 The pain intruded into everything I did.
 It intruded into eating, into any attempt I had to write, and even into the watching of a movie I thought I might enjoy.
 At the same time it created a force, a rather stubborn reminder that what I really wanted was to find a place where I was separate, not only from the pain, but from the exhausting ordeal of having a body.
 During the whole of the day I made an earnest effort to remember myself and separate from the pain, and though I succeeded with varying degrees throughout the day, it wasn’t until that night, while I was taking a shower, that I achieved something like a complete feeling of separation.